-- Speakerphone Key Places the phone in Speakerphone mode.
-(For more information, refer to "Speakerphone Mode" on page 21.) - Send Key Press after entering a phone number to dial the number.
-Press to answer incoming calls.
-Press in Standby mode to launch the Recent Calls list. - 7.
-Voicemail Key Press and hold to dial your voice mailbox on your Wireless Provider's server. - Shift Key Toggles capitalization for text input between mixed case (Abc), uppercase (ABC), and lowercase (abc).
-Capitalization remains as selected until you press the Shift key again. - 9.
-Fn Key Toggles the text input mode to let you use the QWERTY keypad to enter numbers and symbols as well as letters. - Sym/Lock Key When entering text, press to launch a Symbols screen for selecting symbols.
-From Standby mode, press and hold this key to lock the keypad. - Voice SVC Key From Standby mode, press and hold to launch Voice SVC (Service).
-(For more information, refer to "Voice SVC" on page 76.) - 12.
-Microphone Lets the other caller hear you clearly when you are speaking to them.
+- Speakerphone Key: Places the phone in Speakerphone mode.
+(For more information, refer to "Speakerphone Mode" on page 24.) - Voicemail Key: Press and hold to dial your voice mailbox on your Wireless Provider's server.

+- Shift Key: Toggles capitalization for text input between mixed case (Abc), uppercase (ABC), and lowercase (abc).
+Capitalization remains as selected until you press the Shift key again. - Fn Key: Toggles the text input mode to let you use the QWERTY keypad to enter numbers and symbols as well as letters. - Sym/Lock Key: When entering text, press to launch a Symbols screen for selecting symbols.
+From Standby mode, press and hold this key to lock the keypad. - Voice SVC Key: From Standby mode, press and hold to launch Voice SVC (Service).
+(For more information, refer to "Voice SVC" on page 83.) - Space/Vibrate Mode Key: Lets you enter spaces between words and characters.
+In Standby mode, press and hold to activate Vibrate mode. - Calendar Key: Launches you phone's Calendar tool.
+(For more information, refer to "Calendar" on page 83.) - 14.
+Messaging Key: Launches the Messages menu. - 15.
+Microphone: Lets the other caller hear you clearly when you are speaking to them. - Enter Key: Press to accept a text entry or to enter spaces between lines of text.